mvolkmann/blog/src/rust.md

 use std::default::Default;
 use std::ops::{Add, AddAssign, Sub};

-// Deriving the Default trait adds a default function
+// Deriving the "Default" trait adds a "default" function
 // that returns an instance of the struct where all the fields
 // are set to their default value, 0 in this case.
 #[derive(Clone, Copy, Debug, Default)]